ajaythakran98/Indian-Pharma-Intelligence/README.md

 <p align="center">
   <img src="Banner.png" alt="Indian Pharma Intelligence Banner" />
 </p>

 # Pharma Market Analytics – India

 This project presents a detailed analysis of Indian pharmaceutical sales and drug pricing data.
-The goal is to identify top-performing products, explore pricing patterns, and uncover market-level insights using Excel, SQL, and visualization tools.
+The goal is to identify top-performing products, explore pricing patterns, and uncover market-level insights using  SQL, and visualization tools.

 ---